 And lastly, notably absent are credits to any west coast locations.
 California usually dominates angel investing and venture capital statistics, but not in this report!
 Are west coast investors simply not willing to look this far afield for early stage investments?
 Maybe this data illuminates academic studies like this one on the importance and use of angel tax credits.
 Whatever the reason, it’s their loss!

-One last interesting note is how many applications were denied.
+Just one more thing One last interesting note is how many applications were denied.
 Of the 138 applications sent in, only 123 were approved – meaning more than 10% of applications people thought would get a credit ultimately did not.
 Given the challenges on paperwork timing, this is a lower rejection rate than I would have guessed – but still disappointing if you’re part of the 10%.
+Make sure the company is properly qualified before you invest.
+And if you are applying for a credit on investments made in 2022, make sure your applications are submitted before the end of the year!
+More guide here.
+Happy Thanksgiving and Happy Investing.